nais/doc/docs/explanation/exposing-application.md

 An ingress is simply an entrypoint into your application, defined by a URL.
 The domain of the URL controls from where your application can be reached.
 There are different domains available in each environment, see the full [list of available domains for each cluster](../reference/environments.md).

+You can have multiple ingresses for the same application, using the same or different domains.

+If you only want to expose a subset of your application, or you are on a shared domain, you can specify a path for each individual ingress.

 For practical instructions, see the [how-to guide for exposing an application](../how-to-guides/exposing-an-application.md).